-The current proposals at the Summer-Only Demand Response Senior Task Force (SODRSTF) are an example of how to create a demand side product that is on the demand side of the market and not on the supply side.
-Under the MMU proposal, load would agree to curtail demand to at or below a defined FSL, less than the customer PLC, when the THI exceeds a defined level or load exceeds a specified threshold.8 PJM will incorporate the associated load reduction in the load forecast.
-By relying on metered load and the PLC, load can reduce its demand for capacity and that reduction can be verified without complicated and inaccurate metrics to estimate load reductions.9 Other proposals would continue to rely on load estimates rather than metered load to calculate actual demand.
+The MMU peak shaving proposal at the Summer-Only Demand Response Senior Task Force (SODRSTF) is an example of how to create a demand side product that is on the demand side of the market and not on the supply side.8 The MMU proposal was based on the BGE load forecasting program and Pennsylvania Act 129 Utility Program.
+9 10 Under the MMU proposal, participating load would inform PJM prior to an RPM auction of the MW participating, the months and hours of participation and the temperature humidity index (THI) threshold at which load would be reduced.
+PJM would reduce the load forecast used in the RPM auction based on the designated reductions.
+Load would agree to curtail demand to at or below a defined FSL, less than the customer PLC, when the THI exceeds a defined level or load exceeds a specified threshold.
+By relying on metered load and the PLC, load can reduce its